-4.22 'Demographic Forecasts 2018' by Edge Analytics states "In the consideration of future housing needs for the Peak District National Park, the ageing structure of the resident population is an important factor.
-Over the 2001-2016 period, the profile of the National

-Park's population has aged, with the proportion of population in the older age groups increasing relative to the younger age groups."
+4.23 'Demographic Forecasts 2018' by Edge Analytics states "In the consideration of future housing needs for the Peak District National Park, the ageing structure of the resident population is an important factor.
+Over the 2001-2016 period, the profile of the National Park's population has aged, with the proportion of population in the older age groups increasing relative to the younger age groups."

-4.23 Bakewell's topography means that a specific policy is needed to enable reasonably flat access to the town's facilities for older and/or disabled residents.
+4.24 Bakewell's topography means that a specific policy is needed to enable reasonably flat access to the town's facilities for older and/or disabled residents.
 The town centre and most of the town's facilities are on flat land.
-Much of the other flat land in or adjacent to the town centre is protected from development for various reasons, such as flood plain and planning policies which safeguard for other uses.
-Most existing housing and potential sites for housing (e.g. proposed extensions to the Development Boundary) are on steep slopes surrounding the town where access for elderly or disabled people on foot or using a mobility scooter is problematic due to the steepness of the slopes and the narrowness of the pavements on the main roads.
-The Neighbourhood Plan requires this issue to be considered when property conversions and sites come forward for development where these are on flat land close to the town centre.
+Much of the other flat land in or adjacent to the town centre is flood plain or safeguarded for recreation.
+Access to the town centre from existing and potential housing sites (e.g. proposed extensions to the Development Boundary) is problematic for elderly or disabled people on foot or using a mobility scooter due to the steepness of the slopes and the narrowness of the pavements on the main roads.
+Where sites come forward for residential schemes that are on flat land close to the town centre, they must contribute to meeting the needs of town's aging and disabled population.

-POLICY H3 Age and Disability Related Considerations
+POLICY H3 Specialist Housing

-- (A) New residential schemes (whether new build or conversion, greenfield or brownfield, open market or social/affordable) that are proposed on reasonably flat locations with relatively easy access to commercial and social facilities within the town centre, must contribute to meeting the housing needs of the town's ageing and disabled population. - (B) The number of such homes within a proposed residential scheme, as well as their size and design, will either: - (i) be determined in conjunction with the local housing authority with reference to an up to date housing needs survey; or, - (ii) in the event that no up to date evidence exists, meet current Lifetime Home20 standards in 10% of housing on sites of 10 dwellings or more, or comprise at least one home on sites of less than 10 dwellings.
+(A) New residential schemes (whether new build or conversion, greenfield or brownfield, open market or social/affordable) that are proposed on reasonably flat locations with relatively easy access to the town centre, must contribute to meeting specialist needs and the needs of the town's ageing population.

-35 | P a g e

-20 http://www.lifetimehomes.org.uk/
+(B) The number of such homes required within a proposed residential scheme will be determined in conjunction with the local housing authority with reference to the housing needs assessment.

+(C) The homes so required must meet either M4(2) (accessible and adaptable dwellings), and/or M4(3) (wheelchair user dwellings) of the Building Regulations.